 Yes, with the Bergen Card!

 The hike to the top takes anywhere from 1 to 2 hours.
-There are people that run up the steps in just 40 minutes, and families who take their time and set aside 2 hours to get to Ulriken.
+There are people that run up the steps in just 40 minutes, and families who take their time and set aside 2 hours to hike Mt Ulriken.
 I would plan for 3-4 hours in total, depending on which way you take back down (the longer way back down takes almost as long as hiking the steps up).

 The trail is 3,3 kilometres, which is about 2 miles.